Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Considered Beamforming Schemes

 \section{Considered Beamforming Schemes}

 We consider two distinct beamforming schemes which are used in both the uplink and the downlink of CFmMIMO network.
+In order to relieve the excessive CSI exchange, we will use the same beamforming vectors for all the $L$ coherence intervals that have the same large scale fading parameters.
+Specifically, we update the beamforming vectors every time the large scale fading changes, i.e., based on $\boldsymbol{\hat{h}}_{LS;u,a}$.
 First, we assume the PZF combining is employed at each AP for the uplink, and PZF transmission is used by the AP for the downlink data transmission in the considered CFmMIMO system.
 Specifically, for a certain user $u$ served by AP $a$, we are interested in the receive/transmit beamforming vector that can remove the strongest $N_I$ interfering signals, where $N_I<M_{AP}$.
 Here, the strengths of the interfering signals are measured in terms of the large scale fading coefficients of the corresponding channel vector.
 Note that, we are using the same frequency resources for all users served by the CFmMIMO network.
-For every user $u$ and at certain serving AP $a \in \mathbb{A}_u$, the set $\mathbb{E}_{u,a}$ of the estimated channel vectors from interfering users $i \in \mathbb{U} \setminus u$ in time slot of interest is represented by
+For every user $u$ and at certain serving AP $a \in \mathbb{A}_u$, the set $\mathbb{E}_{u,a}$ of the estimated channel vectors from interfering users $i \in \mathbb{U} \setminus u$ is represented by

 Then, the $\mathbb{E}_{u,a}$ will be sorted in descending order according to the large scale fading coefficients of every channel vector.
 We denote by $\mathbb{E}^O_{u,a}$, the set of the ordered interfering channels vectors which can be written as